ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/README.md

 ##### Console
 ```
 Press Tilde (~), Enter, or Numpad Enter to show the console
-Toggle showing history/results on-screen (it's on by default)
+Toggle showing history/results on-screen (it's on by default, see Console to change it)
 type any name in to see it in the console log (ex: Consts)
 exit : or quit
 restart : or reboot